 - Al Mourjan Business Lounge – Resort-like ambiance with dining options, shower and restroom facilities, family room and restrooms.

-- Platinum, Gold or Silver Lounges – Located in the Duty-Free Plaza.
-These are accessible trough Qatar Airways Platinum, Gold, Silver as well as other one world airlines Emerald, Sapphire frequent flyer customers.
+- Platinum & Gold Lounges – Located in the Duty-Free Plaza.
+These are accessible trough Qatar Airways Platinum, Gold, as well as other one world airlines Emerald, Sapphire frequent flyer customers.

-Airport Lounge Access can be purchased too by economy ticket holders.
+Airport Lounge Access can be acquired too if you fly coach.
 You can book a spot online with your PNR booking number.

-Walking in transit passengers may be welcome too if the lounges are not too busy.
+Walking-in transit passengers are welcome too if the lounges are not too busy.
 However, most are really busy.

 Hotel